brnhensley/PartnerScraperTool/README.md

 ## Support and contact details

-Create a pull request on GitHub.
+No further support of this tool is allowed after the internship was completed.

 ## Technologies Used

 - C#
-- .NET 2.1
+- .NET Core 2.1
 - Entity Framework Core 2
 - SQLite
 - Typescript
 - React
 - Webpack
-- npm
+- Node
 - HTML
 - CSS
 - Material-UI